yaxu/pihkal/chapters/200-getting-started.md

 SuperCollider.
 So, if you close the supercollider application and start it again, SuperDirt should automatically open for you.

-SuperDirt has a lot of configuration options, that you can add to the same startup file.
+SuperDirt has a lot of configuration options, that you can put in the same startup file.
 We'll cover those in detail in chapter xxx.

 ### Starting Tidal, running your first pattern.

-Starting tidal should just be a case of typing some code into a tidal file, and running it.
+Starting Tidal should just be a case of typing some code into your editor, and running it.
 A default Tidal installation will be configured to use the *atom* editor, but it's much the same deal whatever editor you're using.

 1. Start atom
-2. Open (or create and save) a file with the `.tidal` extension (e.g. `mylovelycode.tidal`).
+2. Open (or create and save) a file with the `.tidal` extension (e.g. `mylovelypatterns.tidal`).
 3. Type or paste in some code (e.g. `d1 $ sound "bd sn"`)
 4. Running the code, by making sure the cursor is on it, and pressing *shift-enter* or *control-enter*